Laz Díaz: Career

 During a game on May 30, 2012, Díaz got into an unusual argument with New York Yankees catcher Russell Martin.
 According to Martin, Díaz punished the catcher for disputing the strike zone by not letting him throw new baseballs out to the pitcher (a preference of Martin's) and claiming that this ability had to be "earned".
 MLB Executive VP for Baseball Operations Joe Torre spoke to Díaz and Martin about the incident, but Martin said he did not expect any disciplinary action for either man.

 MLB selected Diaz to officiate its 2014 Opening Series at the Sydney Cricket Ground in Sydney, Australia, during March 20–23, 2014.

+On July 5, 2026, USA Todays Bob Nightengale reported that Diaz was one of seven umpires who had accepted a buyout from Major League Baseball to retire after the 2026 season.